-Adjusting your emotional vocabulary
+Adjusting your emotional vocabulary toward motivation

 How resourceful do you feel when you’re infuriated?
 Think about that for a minute, imagine yourself totally infuriated, and note how you feel.
 Now notice what happens to those feelings if you change the label from infuriated to mildly annoyed.
 Not only will you feel less angry, but you also feel more resourceful.
 Let’s take it one step farther.
 What if you represent that same experience by saying to yourself, “I was mildly annoyed but it passed quickly.”
-How does that affect your degree of resourcefulness?
+How does that affect your degree of resourcefulness and motivation?